chi0tzp/ContraCLIP/README.md

 (contra-clip-venv) $ python train.py --gan=stylegan2_ffhq1024 --truncation=0.7 --stylegan-space=W --corpus=expressions3 --num-latent-support-dipoles=128 --loss=contrastive --temperature=0.5 --beta=0.75 --min-shift-magnitude=0.1 --max-shift-magnitude=0.2 --batch-size=3 --max-iter=120000 --log-freq=10--ckp-freq=100
 ```

 In the example above, the batch size is set to `3` and the training will be conducted for `120000` iterations.
-Minimum and maximum shift magnitudes are set to `0.1` and `0.2`, respectively, and the number of support dipoles for each latent path is set to `128` (please see the WarpedGANSpace paper [1] for more details).
+Minimum and maximum shift magnitudes are set to `0.1` and `0.2`, respectively, and the number of support dipoles for each latent path is set to `128` (please see the [WarpedGANSpace](https://github.com/chi0tzp/WarpedGANSpace) for more details).
 Moreover, `contrastive` loss is being used with a temperature parameter equal to `0.5`.
 The `beta` parameter  of the CLIP text space RBF dipoles is set to `0.75`.
 A set of auxiliary training scripts (for the results reported in the paper) can be found under `scripts/train/`.

 The training script will create a directory with the following name format: